SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

     -> returnFifteen()
     << // r0 : Int = 15

+.. admonition:: Experiment

+   Try removing the call to the ``add`` function.
+   Try calling the ``add`` function twice.
+   What happens?

-Functions are considered first-class types.
+Functions are first-class types in Swift.
-This means a function can accept other functions as arguments and return another function.
+This means a function can accept functions as arguments and have a function as its return value.

 .. testcode:: return-func